lcapacitor/AdversarialMed/README.md

 # Authors

-  - Yan (Leo) Li, Department of Electrical and Computer Engineering
+  - Yan (Leo) Li, Department of Electrical and Computer Engineering, University of Toronto
-  - Yuyang (Nathan) Liu, Department of Computer Science
+  - Yuyang (Nathan) Liu, Department of Computer Science, University of Toronto

 License
 ----